dokku/dokku/docs/advanced-usage/deployment-tasks.md

 Dokku accomplishes this by using an `app.json` file.
 The format in use is similar to format of Heroku's [app.json](https://devcenter.heroku.com/articles/app-json-schema).
 However, dokku currently only supports the nodes `scripts.dokku.predeploy` and `scripts.dokku.postdeploy`.
-Simply place an `app.json` file in the root of your repository or for dockerfile apps, `ADD` it to /app.
+For buildpack apps, simply place an `app.json` file in the root of your repository.
+For dockerfile apps, place `app.json` in the configured `WORKDIR` directory; otherwise dokku defaults to the buildpack app behavior of looking in `/app`.
 >NOTE: postdeploy changes are *NOT* committed to the app image.

 ### Example app.json